clawrence00/bbqtime/README.md

 ### Code

-- The main bulk of the project was built using the the [Boutique Ado walkthrough](https://github.com/Code-Institute-Solutions/boutique_ado_v1) from the Code Institute.
+- The main bulk of the project was built using the [Boutique Ado walkthrough](https://github.com/Code-Institute-Solutions/boutique_ado_v1) from the Code Institute.

 - The following sources helped with styling the cards;
   - As mentioned in the Design Choices section Bootstraps album example